Account Linking: AuthHero vs. Auth0

 // 1.
 Google returns verified email: user@example.com

-// 2.
-AuthHero finds existing user with same email
+// 2. commitUserHook finds the existing primary with the same email

-- ✅ The new account has a verified email
+- ✅ The new or updated account has a verified email

 - ✅ An existing account has the same email (case-insensitive)